Bondarenko (crater)

 Bondarenko is a lunar impact crater on the far side of the Moon.
 It is located to the northeast of the large, dark-floored crater Tsiolkovskiy, and south of the crater Chauvenet.
 This is a worn crater formation with an irregular floor, similar to other craters in the area, which are covered by ejecta from Tsiolkovskiy.

-The crater was known as Patsaev G until 1991, when it was renamed by the IAU.
+Formerly known as Patsaev G, it is named for Soviet student-cosmonaut Valentin Bondarenko (1937–1961), who was killed in a training simulator accident.
+Its designation was officially adopted by the International Astronomical Union in 1991.
 Patsaev itself is to the west of Bondarenko.
-It is named for Valentin Bondarenko (1937–1961), an early Soviet cosmonaut killed in a training simulator accident.